International Jew's Harp Festival and Congress’s (IJHSF) have been held since 1984

 to bring many people together in a warm and symbiotic atmosphere.

 The ninth festival was scheduled to take place in Moscow in 2017 but it was postponed.
-There is a plan to organize the next festival and congress in Austria in 2018.
+The next festival and congress will certainly happen in 2019.